WillemRaes/CloudEdgeFog/docs/source/costdiff.rst

 Timing aspects
 --------------------------------------
-One very important set of metrics that have a large impact on the decision whether an application should be deployed in the cloud or as some form of edge computing are the timing requirements.
+One very important :cite:p:`nvidiaedgecloudblog`set of metrics that have a large impact on the decision whether an application should be deployed in the cloud or as some form of edge computing are the timing requirements.
 Many use cases exist where data streams must be processed within strict timing constraints to ensure proper functionality of the application.

 Parameters that express these requirements are: